amolabs/docs/protocol_v4.md

 the same semantic meaning.
 This section describes the data format suitable for calculating `app_hash`.

-The state database stores data items in separate logical *stores* according to the data type.
-To separate each logical store from the others, each data store has unique prefix for the database key.
+The state database stores data items in separate logical *state stores* according to the data type.
+To distinguish between logical state stores, each state store has unique prefix for the database key.
 A prefix is a human-readable ASCII string, but it is treated as a byte array when concatenating with the in-store data item key.

 ### Top-level data
-There is a top-level data item not associated with any logical data store.
+There is a top-level data item not associated with any logical state store.
 This item has the key as `config` and the value is a JSON marshaled blockchain configuration.
 ```json